Capri one day itinerary: how to spend a perfect day

 Fun fact: caprese salad was invented in Capri (hence the name), so you should definitely have some while you’re there.

-I had lunch with a few other women on my Amalfi Coast group trip (use code IOANA for $50 off any Tryps trip).
-We ordered the caprese salad, a diavola pizza, and the veal scaloppine in lemon sauce.
+I tried the caprese salad, the diavola pizza, and the veal scaloppine in lemon sauce.
 Everything was delicious.

 The service was also amazing and the vibe was great.
 I highly recommend you eat here.